Diagnosis

 Surgery

-You may need surgery if you have corneal scarring, extreme thinning of your cornea, poor vision with the strongest prescription lenses or an inability to wear any type of contact lenses.
-Depending on the location of the bulging cone and the severity of your condition, surgical options include:
+Surgery may be necessary if there is corneal scarring, extreme thinning of the cornea, poor vision with the strongest prescription lenses or an inability to wear any type of contact lenses.

 Cornea transplant for keratoconus generally is very successful.
 Possible complications include graft rejection, poor vision, infection and astigmatism.
 Astigmatism is often managed by wearing hard contact lenses again, which is usually more comfortable after a cornea transplant.